What Is Fiber Cement Siding Made Of?

 • Unaffected in hot or cold weather

 Flaking and fading will not occur for some time when you use fiber cement.
-The durable mix withstands everyday weather and even the harsher stuff, with a manufacturer warranty of 30-50 years from James Hardie, depending on the type of Fiber Cement siding you choose.
+The durable mix withstands everyday weather and even the harsher stuff, with a manufacturer warranty of 30-50 years from James Hardie, depending on the type of fiber cement siding you choose.
 No other material can make siding that lasts that long.
 Most fiber cement siding also comes with a warranty on aging or cracking.

 How to Make Fiber Cement Siding